Dworshak Dam: Specifications

 Dworshak Dam is a concrete gravity dam with a sloped downstream face and vertical upstream face, standing 717 ft high from the foundations, 632 ft above the riverbed and measuring 3287 ft long along its crest.
 The top of the dam is 44 ft wide at an elevation of 1613 ft above sea level.
 The main body of the structure contains approximately 6500000 yd3 of concrete.
 High water releases are controlled by a set of outlet works with five gates, capable of releasing 40000 cuft/s, and a spillway controlled by two 50.0 × 56.4 ft tainter gates.
 The spillway has a capacity of 150000 cuft/s at maximum reservoir elevation.
 Dworshak Reservoir is the name of the lake formed behind the dam.
 At normal maximum water levels of 1600 ft above sea level, the reservoir stretches 53 mi upstream, covering 17090 acre and containing 3468000 acre feet of water with 175 mi of shoreline.

 The hydroelectric plant located at the base of the dam is a 428 ft long concrete structure and contains one 346,000 hp and two 142000 hp turbines that power one 220 megawatt (MW) and two 90 MW generators, respectively, for a total capacity of 400 MW.
 The rated hydraulic head for the powerhouse is 560 ft, with a maximum of 632 ft when the reservoir is full and a minimum of 417 ft required for power generation.
 Up to 10500 cuft/s of water can be released through the power plant at maximum capacity.
 The overload capacity of the two small units is 103.5 MW and for the large unit is 253.0 MW, for a total of 460 MW.
-If installed, Units 4, 5, and 6, each with a capacity of 220 MW, would bring the total generating capacity to 1,060 MW, making it one of the largest hydroelectric plants in Idaho.
+As proposed, Units 4, 5, and 6, each with a capacity of 220 MW, would have brought the total generating capacity to 1,060 MW, potentially making it one of the largest hydroelectric plants in Idaho.